raopsrinivasa43-droid/backend-code-challenge/README.md

 ---

+## Task 1 Reflection

+**Question 1:** Describe your implementation approach and the key decisions you made.

+I implemented the MessagesController by defining five endpoints as specified in the assignment, each corresponding to a CRUD operation for messages.
+For data access, I used methods directly from the provided IMessageRepository interface, keeping the controller logic clean and straightforward.
+For each action, I handled null checks and returned appropriate status codes (200 OK, 201 Created, 204 No Content, 404 Not Found) following RESTful best practices.
+When creating a message, I ensured required properties (OrganizationId, Title, Content, CreatedAt, IsActive) were set, and all IDs used were GUIDs as specified.
+Testing was done using Swagger to verify endpoint behavior.

+**Question 2:** What would you improve or change if you had more time?

+With more time, I would add model validation and error handling to improve robustness.
+I would also implement logging for errors and important events for better monitoring, and write unit tests to verify each endpoint’s behavior.
+Additionally, I’d consider implementing pagination for the GetAll endpoint and possibly customizing response messages for improved API usability.

+---

 ## Task 2
 **Assignment:** Separate business logic from the controller and add proper validation.
 1. Implement `MessageLogic` class (implement `IMessageLogic`)